1941 (film): Trailer

-Music
+Soundtrack

-The musical score for 1941 was composed and conducted by John Williams and performed by the Hollywood Studio Symphony.
-The titular march is used throughout the film and is perhaps the most memorable piece written for it.
-(Spielberg has said it is his favorite Williams march.)
-The score also includes a swing composition titled "Swing, Swing, Swing" composed by Williams.
+The musical score for 1941 was composed and conducted by John Williams, and performed by the Hollywood Studio Symphony.
+The titular march titled "The March from 1941", composed by Williams, is used throughout the film and is perhaps the most memorable piece written for it.
+Spielberg has said it is his favorite Williams march.
+The score also includes a swing composition titled "Swing, Swing, Swing", also composed by Williams.
 In addition, the score includes a sound-alike version of Glenn Miller's "In the Mood", and two original 1940s recordings by The Andrews Sisters, "Daddy" and "Down by the Ohio".
 The Irish tune "The Rakes of Mallow", is heard during the riot at the USO.

 The LaserDisc and DVD versions of the film have isolated music channels with additional cues not heard on the first soundtrack album.

 The 1941 soundtrack album was originally released in 1979 by Arista Records.

 In 2011, La-La Land Records, in conjunction with Sony Music and NBCUniversal, issued an expanded 2-CD soundtrack of the complete John Williams score as recorded for the film, plus never-before-heard alternative cues, source music, and a remastered version of the original album.
 Disc One, containing the film score, presents the music as Williams originally conceived based on early cuts of the movie.